nballou/nickballousite/content/blog/2025-02-10-theoryhub/2025-02-10-theoryhub.markdown

 ### Step 7: Evidence synthesis

-In open source software development, there are often many people responsible for the development and maintanence of a tool---many of whom may have had no role in its initial creation.
+In open source software development, there are often many people responsible for the development and maintenance of a tool---many of whom may have had no role in its initial creation.
 Instead, a community of engaged supporters of the tool collaboratively and flexibly delegate responsibilities, reach consensuses, and act as collective stewards of an important communal resource.

 My proposal for TheoryHub is similar.
-People who demonstrate strongly knowledge of the theory may request to join the maintainance team.
+People who demonstrate strong knowledge of the theory may request to join the maintenance team.
 Over time, a theory may thus develop a team of stewards, who act collectively to maximize the theory's alignment with the empirical world and value to the wider community.

-In our example, the maintainance team may decide after a few successful tests that the version with the confound is better aligned with a growing evidence base, decide to endorse `BANG.Displacement.v02-01` as the "canonical" model.
+In our example, the maintenance team may decide after a few successful tests that the version with the confound is better aligned with a growing evidence base, decide to endorse `BANG.Displacement.v02-01` as the "canonical" model.
 In GitHub terms, this acts as a merge or a "pull request"---we begin with both v01 and v02, and eventually select one of the two (or potentially a combination of them) that we believe is the best current version, and thus return to a single model with the greater consensus.

 ## Benefits of TheoryHub

 I hope this illustration has been clear, and I also hope it's clear why I think this could help psychological science:

--   *Reduced translation gap:* rather than needing to interpret a verbal theory and instantiate their own, adhoc statistical model for a particular study, researchers will now have access to specific testable predictions "off the shelf."
+-   *Reduced translation gap:* rather than needing to interpret a verbal theory and instantiate their own, ad hoc statistical model for a particular study, researchers will now have access to specific testable predictions "off the shelf."
 While researchers still maintain the freedom to register their own competing theory or model, TheoryHub provides the option to directly build on previous work with clear guidance/constraints on measurement and statistical modelling
 -   *Living systematic review:* as empirical results will now have a direct connection to the models they are testing, we can much more easily synthesize the body of evidence on a topic, possibly on an ongoing basis---without relying on laborious and fraught systematic literature searches collated by a single research team.
 -   *Incremental complexity*: As I discovered all too well in my own thesis, trying to capture the full complexity of a (social) psychological system in a theory is extraordinarily difficult.
 No researcher can hold all of this complexity in their head, and no manuscript can hold it in its text, so we instead tend to use abstracted, simplified forms.
 TheoryHub would provide the scaffolding to begin with a simplified theory, but incrementally build up into the true complexity of the world (as visually overwhelming as it might ultimately be!)